-GEG 503 STUDIES IN RESOURCE CONSERVATION
+GEG 503 CONSERVATION AND ENVIRONMENTAL MANAGEMENT

 Offered by contract only.
 Principles of natural resource conservation; selected problems in resource conservation: soil erosion; water pollution; destruction of forests, grasslands, and wildlife; flood control; depletion of minerals.
 Emphasizes conservation in the United States and New York State.